Josh Smith Preview, Player Props: Rangers vs. Athletics

 Josh Smith At The Plate

-- In eight games this season, Smith has picked up an RBI, with more than one RBI once.
+- Smith has driven in a run in eight games this year (11.9%), including one multiple-RBI game.

-- He has scored a run in 18 games this season, with multiple runs five times.
+- In 18 of 67 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.